Citrate of Magnesia

 if you are on a low-magnesium or low-potassium diet.

-It is not known whether magnesium citrate will harm an unborn baby.
+It is not known whether Citrate of Magnesia will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

-It is not known whether magnesium citrate passes into breast milk or if it could harm a nursing baby.
+It is not known whether Citrate of Magnesia passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Take magnesium citrate on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take Citrate of Magnesia on an empty stomach, at least 1 hour before or 2 hours after a meal.